 As a full member of the Association of Reflexologists, we abide by the AoR Code of Practice and Ethics.
 The lawful basis under which we hold and use your information our legitimate interests, our requirement to retain the information in order to provide you with the best possible treatment options and advice.

 Before commencing any complementary therapy session we have a legal obligation to obtain special category data to ensure that we can provide a safe and effective treatment for you and in order to do this medical information will be requested and such records retained for insurance purposes.

-• Neal’s Yard Remedies- as a Neals Yard independent consultant I display a third party link, which takes you to the Neal’s Yard Shop page and all orders are processed by Neal’s Yard themselves.
-Being an independent consultant, I do receive some information about the order and contact details but will never use this information for marketing purposes and please be assured that this information will be securely stored.
+- Tropic- as an independent Tropic consultant a third party link is displayed, which takes you to our Tropic shop page and all orders are processed by Tropic themselves.
+Being an independent consultant, we do receive some information about the order and contact details but will never use this information for marketing purposes and please be assured that this information will be securely stored.